-The replaced diesel buses must be scrapped and removed from service within 12 months from delivery of the new bus.
+The replaced diesel bus must be scrapped and removed from service within 12 months from delivery of the new bus.
 Each district was required to show proof of scrappage, which included photographs of bus/engine destruction, vehicle identification number, engine serial number, and method used to dismantle the engine and non-engine components.
-Figure 2 illustrates one of the acceptable methods of scrapping the chassis of a vehicle.
-As of December 15, 2022, all ten of Anaheim Union High School District buses have been scrapped.
+Figure 2 illustrates the vehicle that was dismantled.
+As of July 19, 2024, HJUHSD replaced diesel bus has been scrapped.